Your RAG Chatbot Fails Because You Built It in the Wrong Order

 Every change you make later — embeddings, chunking, rerankers — must pass through this set.

 Without evals, improvement is a feeling.
+With evals, it’s a decision.

-## Step 4: Lock Chunking and Indexing
+#Step 4: Lock Chunking and Indexing

 Now — and only now — do you touch chunking.